praypratyay/ParkingLot/README.md

 - ID
 - GateNumber
 - Status
-- Operator (person who is assigned to the Gate)
+- CurrentOperator (person who is assigned to the Gate)
 - Type

 ### GateType